wtfutil/wtf/_site/content/posts/modules/git.md

 #### Branch

-Displays the of the currently-active git branch.
+The name of the currently-active git branch.

 #### Changed Files

-Displays a list of all the files that have changed since the last commit, and their status.
+A list of all the files that have changed since the last commit, and their status.

 #### Recent Commits

-Displays a list of `n` recent commits, who committed it, and when.
+A list of `n` recent commits, who committed it, and when.

 ## Source Code